 Accessory Structure: The applicant is proposing to clad the existing accessory structure at the rear of the property in smooth Hardie-plank siding to match the main structure.
+The Guidelines state that outbuildings should be compatible with the design of the primary building including materials selection, and should also respect the materials and colors of existing outbuildings in the neighborhood (pg.
+51, #1, #2).
 Staff recommends approval of the proposed siding as the structure is constructed of unparged cement block, which is not consistent with historic materials within the district.
 The new siding should be smooth and without a bead, the color to match the main structure.